-So there you go, some simple guidelines to help you work out the next time you are listening to someone explain how great this ‘thing’ is in helping people with pain or dysfunction, or are arguing the toss about how tape changes biomechanics, or fascia is released with a certain technique or tool, remember these rules.
+So there you go, some simple guidelines to help you work out how great that ‘thing’ really is in helping people with pain or dysfunction, or perhaps help you when you are arguing the toss about how tape imcreases blood flow, or fascia is released with a certain technique, or a needle reduces a muscle knot, please remember these rules.

-Unfortunately for most claiming the effects or results they won’t hold up to scrutiny of these rules.
+Unfortunately for most claiming this stuff they won’t hold up to scrutiny of these rules.
 In fact many are not able to go past rule No 1.
-And remember when you do question those claims and as often happens they or others then turn on you for being too critical, too skeptical, too closed minded or negative, first thank them for the compliment, and remember that there is NO such thing as being too critical or too skeptical, it is simply following the scientific method.
+And remember when you do question stuff and they turn on you for being too critical, too skeptical, or too negative, first remember to thank them for the compliment, as there is NO such thing as being too critical or too skeptical, then tell them to fuck off!